forcedotcom/Einstein-GPT-for-Developers/README.md

 </div>

-Agentforce Vibes extension is an AI-powered developer tool that's built on Salesforce’s secure, custom `SFR model` and enhanced with premium third-party models.
-Together, these provide intelligent coding support while ensuring that customer data is never used for training.
+Agentforce Vibes extension is an AI-powered developer tool that's enhanced with premium third-party models.
+The extension provides intelligent coding support while ensuring that customer data is never used for training.

 Head over to the [Agentforce Vibes Extension Documentation](https://developer.salesforce.com/tools/vscode/en/einstein/einstein-overview) to learn more.